 Bran castle was built in 1377 and operated as a fortress overseeing the toll road that led in and out of Transylvania’s interior.
 Transylvania is naturally bordered by the Carpathian mountains.
-This was one of the main defences they had against repeated invasion attempts by the Ottomans back in the day.
+This was one of the main defenses they had against repeated invasion attempts by the Ottomans back in the day.

 The Word “Dracula” actually translates to “Son of the Devil”.
-This was a nickname that was attributed to Vlad the Impaler, an all round nasty fellow and one time guest of Bran castle.
-Yes that’s right, even though it’s “Dracula’s castle”, it’s not actually a place where the guy actually lived or anything.
+This was a nickname that was attributed to Vlad the Impaler, an all-round nasty fellow and one time guest of Bran castle.
+Yes, that’s right, even though it’s “Dracula’s castle”, it’s not actually a place where the guy actually lived or anything.
 When Bram Stoker wrote Dracula he (Stoker) had never even been to Bran castle – he just chose it for his book.

 Although the castle might not be what you expect from the book, it’s still a “must see” in Romania.
 If you are a bit of lover of history and a good tale then you will love Bran Castle – but even more so you will LOVE Peles castle.
-Peles castle is a bit further away from Brasov, but many tour companies offer both castles in their tours.
+Peles castle is a bit further away from Brasov, but many tour companies offer both castles on their tours.

 I instantly fell in love with Peles castle, and even now it’s my favourite castle in Europe.

 Close to the Transylvanian border, Peleș was a summer retreat for the first king of Romania, who happened to be from Germany.
 The wooded foothills of the Southern Carpathian mountains provided (and still do) a respite from the aggressive summer heat of the capital, Bucharest.

 Want to learn more about Food Fun and Adventure in Bucharest?
 Click HERE